 This charterhouse, built in 1366, is one of the largest monasteries in Tuscany.
-The Calci Charterhouse (also known as "Certosa di Pisa", Pisa Charterhouse) is a monumental Baroque style building.
+The Calci Charterhouse, also known as Certosa di Pisa, is a monumental Baroque style building.
 This monastery was founded in the 15th century thanks to the legacy of an Armenian merchant.
-The complex features a large courtyard (dedicated to the community life and contacts with the outside world), a series of buildings hosting the monks' cells, cloisters and gardens.
-Moreover in the monastery there was the apartment of the prior, a library, an archive and a pharmacy.
+The complex features a large courtyard dedicated to the community life and contact with the outside world, a series of buildings hosting the monks' cells, as well as cloisters and gardens.
+In the monastery there was the prior's apartment, a library, an archive and a pharmacy.
 The Carthusian monks lived until the seventies, but now the Calci Charterhouse is open to visitors.
 You can visit it on your own or you can book a guided tour.